United States Virgin Islander citizenship and nationality

 The United States Virgin Islands are a group of around 90 islands, islets, and cays in the Caribbean region in which inhabitants were claimed by Spain in 1493.
 No permanent settlements occurred in the Spanish period and the islands were colonized by Denmark in 1671.
 The inhabitants remained Danish nationals until 1917.
 From that date, islanders have derived their nationality from the United States.
 Nationality is the legal means in which inhabitants acquire formal membership in a nation without regard to its governance type.
 In addition to being United States' nationals, Virgin Islanders are both citizens of the United States and [local] citizens of the Virgin Islands.
-Citizenship is the relationship between the government and the governed, the rights and obligations that each owes the other, once one has become a member of a nation.

 History of nationality in the Virgin Islands

 Background and Danish period (1493–1917)

 Spain began exploration and mining activities in the Virgin Islands in 1493, but failed to establish permanent settlements in the area.
 In 1555, Charles V of Spain ordered the extermination of the native inhabitants.
 Having found no precious metals, Spain abandoned the islands, which became a pirate base and smuggling center for other Europeans.
 From 1625, Danish merchants began to take advantage of trade concessions made by the Spanish to allow European nations to do business in the West Indies.
 In 1670, the Danish West India Company was chartered by Christian V to establish a colony in St. Thomas and any other uninhabited island in the region.
 The company colonized St. Thomas in 1671, St. John in 1717, and purchased St. Croix from France in 1733.
 The lack of a native population at the time of colonization led to the introduction of slavery to the Danish West Indies.
 Instruments of Government, allowed the Danish West India Company to administer the colonies.
 Their governance evolved into a typical plantation society.
 Each planter was responsible for the maintenance and obligations of his children, slaves, and wife.
 There was no single code concerning the status of slaves; rather the administration passed various types of legislation as needed for local conditions.
-In theory, Danish laws as promulgated by the king were in force, but the Company was given wide latitude in administering the colonies.
-Its charter said that neither Danish subjects nor foreigners could receive passports or permission to trade in the West Indies from any source other than the Company.
+In theory, Danish laws as promulgated by the king were in force, but the company was given wide latitude in administering the colonies.
+Its charter said that neither Danish subjects nor foreigners could receive passports or permission to trade in the West Indies from any source other than the company.